inorton/gitlab-emulator/README.md

 # Examples

-The tool can be executed as a module, or if your python is setup, using the `locallab.py` script:
+The tool can be executed as a module, or if your python is setup, using the `gle` script:

 (`gle` will usually only be on your `PATH` if you install using `pip` with `sudo`)